vasilecondrea/modern-linux.info/VAC-my-notes/Chapter 4 - Access Control.md

     Linux identifies users via a user ID (UID)

-        - a special kind of user with the UID 0, usually called **root** (no restrictions apply) - AVOID working as root (too much power,  a mistake can distroy the system)
+        - a special kind of user with the UID 0, usually called **root** (no restrictions apply) - AVOID working as root (too much power,  a mistake can destroy the system)
     SANDBOXING: access to resources